Participant Preparation Guide

 The assigned films and readings will seem manageable to some and perhaps a lot to others.
 There is a maximum of 90 minutes of film/video to watch per session, and an average of 35 pages to read.
 We erred on the side of offering more, knowing that people can opt to decrease from there.
 Some of you will want to absorb more than is assigned, so we have provided a “Deeper Dive” addendum to the Study Guide with additional suggestions.
 Please decide as a group with your facilitator whether you want to commit to all of the primary viewing and reading, and what that might suggest about how often you meet (there is more on this in the “Facilitator Preparation Guide”).
 The “Sneak Preview of Syllabus and Films” page in the “Getting Started” section of this website allows you to see what the assigned material will be prior to signing up and getting the entire Study Guide.

 2. Curriculum content and how to access it

 A powerful set of documentary films and short videos has been curated to form the spine of this dialogue series.
-Sometimes there is more than one per session, but in all cases, it is a maximum of 90 minutes of viewing.
-You will decide as a group whether to watch them together when you gather, or at home as homework (alone or in small groups), or a mix.
+Sometimes there is more than one per session, but in almost all cases, it is a maximum of 90 minutes of viewing.
+You will decide as a group whether to watch them together when you gather (online or in-person), or seperately at home as homework, or a mix.

-Your circle initiator or facilitator will provide you with a password to access the Study Guide section of the website once he/she has registered and received it.
+Your circle organizer or facilitator will provide you with a link and password to access the Study Guide section of the website once he/she has registered and received it.

 b.
 Core books